 Program staff have an influential role in the social and emotional learning of young people—they model it, they design projects and activities to support it—but it doesn’t happen by accident.
 There are things staff can do increase the chance that youth develop social and emotional skills.

-- Equipping Staff (understand SEL, attend to staff’s own SEL competencies and cultural values, consider how their program supports SEL);
+- Equipping Staff to understand SEL, attend to staff’s own SEL competencies and cultural values, consider how their program supports SEL

-- Creating the Learning Environment (establish expectations, give feedback, integrate reflection and emotional management);
+- Creating the Learning Environment to establish expectations, give feedback, integrate reflection and emotional management

-- Designing Impactful Learning Experiences (program activities to help youth practice and develop various SEL skills); and
+- Designing Impactful Learning Experiences -- program activities to help youth practice and develop various SEL skills)

 Learn more about SEL